patricrp/packling_challenge/README.md

 After having all this info we can assign a value to each source and create a series called: source_score for each client_id.
 Then we can assign a value to each client_id based on their lifetime value on a serie called: ltv_score.
 And a serie to score each client_id based on the volume, called: volume_score.

-Finally, we would be able to sum all the scores for each client and order DESC to know which are the best clients.
+Finally, we will be able to sum all the scores for each client and order DESC to know which are the best clients.

+### Visualize the data that is provided.
+If I had had shipments data loaded properly I would be able to append screenshots of each query and results.

+### Insights
+a.
+Did you find anything by doing the above activities?

+Knowing which are best and worst clients based on hired sources, lifetime value and if their shipments are higher than hired or not.

+Clients need to have a client_id to be recorded and shipments need all the info about weight, revenue, costs and source.
+But we can estimate an average without having one of this data.

+b.
+What suggestions would you make to the business?
+ It would be interesting to push all clients to hire more volume of estimated_shipments_volume if required to avoid extra costs and increase profitability.

+c.
+What other data would you need to derive further insights?

+It would be helpful to include feedback from sources and clients to estimate a deviation based on number of shipments or service quality.
+Also having info about the final billing would be helpful to know how was the deviation and if the business could assume those costs.